______ PPC STATISTICS

 As of 2023, Google had the largest share of PPC advertising revenue at $175 billion (£138 billion) – roughly five-and-a-half times more than the money spent on YouTube adverts for the year.
 This represents a rise of more than two-thirds (68.27%) from 2020.

-With an expected compounded annual growth rate (CAGR) of almost a fifth (+19%), this could mean the amount spent by companies on Google ads could reach $208.25 billion (£164.3 billion) by the end of 2024.
+With an expected compounded annual growth rate (CAGR) of almost a fifth (+19%), this could mean the amount spent by companies on Google ads would be around $208.25 billion (£164.3 billion) by the end of 2024.

 This is followed by Meta, who received $132 billion (£104.2 billion) worth of PPC spend in 2023 – an increase of almost three-fifths (57.14%) from 2020.
 A CAGR of +16% means that this could be valued at $153.12 billion (£120.8 billion) by 2024.